 - Makes a capital tie-up with U.S.-based Astro Ape Studios

 - Acquires U.S.-based mobile game developer ngmoco

 - Mobage app for Android devices is released

 - Establishes DeNA Seoul in South Korea

 - Launches Mobage in China, the United States, Canada, the United Kingdom, Ireland, New Zealand, and Australia

 - Establishes DeNA Asia Pacific Holdings in Singapore.

 - Acquires Yokohama DeNA BayStars professional baseball team

-With the worldwide launch of Mobage, DeNA officially announced its arrival on the global stage.
-Learning from its past failures and successes, the company intends to continue producing innovative services, venturing into new industries, and leaving common sense behind in order to reach new heights.
+With the worldwide expansion of its mobile gaming business, DeNA officially announced its arrival on the global stage.
+Learning from its past failures and successes, the company focused on producing innovative services, venturing into new industries, and leaving common sense behind in order to reach new heights.

-- Moves headquarters to the Shibuya Hikarie building in Shibuya-ku, Tokyo
+- Moves headquarters to the Shibuya Hikarie building in Shibuya, Tokyo

 - Launches e-commerce site builder Zerostore